dxe/dxesf-docs/docs/index.md

 Any Organizer who has been an Organizer for the last 6 months and is an eligible voter at the time of election is eligible for office.

 Officers will be nominated at the February regular Chapter meeting.
-The election will then take place at a special meeting held 2 weeks later.
+The election will then take place by online ballot 2 weeks later.

 ### 4.4.
 Ballot Election, Term of Office, Removal from Office